How Male and Female Dogs Are Different

 Females start to warm up to the idea of mating during the second stage of heat, called estrus.
 “As your dog moves into estrus, she may become very flirtatious around male dogs,” says Nick Hof, certified dog trainer and canine behaviorist of Paws Look Listen.
 And male dogs who are sniffing for clues pick up on her pheromones from miles away so if you’ve chosen to not spay, don’t let her out of your sight.
 “Keep your female away from other male dogs throughout this process as it may cause males to fight over her and some other females may be aggressive towards her as well,” advises Hof.
 Females hold their tail to the side when they are ready to mate.
 Learn how to decipher what else your dog’s tail is trying to say.

 Intact males have some tendencies to mark (via urination) more frequently or diligently than neutered dogs, Hof says.
 Intact males are also keenly aware of intact females nearby and may be more prone to humping behaviors.
 These behaviors typically decrease when a male is neutered at a younger age.
 Usually, males are neutered at around six to nine months; waiting longer to neuter may not alter these behaviors.
-"A male who is altered at two years old has an established behavior that one altered at six months old would not have to the same extent," says Hof.
+“A male who is altered at two years old has an established behavior that one altered at six months old would not have to the same extent,” says Hof.
+Here’s why your dog enjoys leaning on you.

 The AVMA says spaying and neutering curtail the breeding instinct in females and males.
 And for males, neutering can help your Casanova feel more like a homebody and not be so focused on roaming and escaping the backyard.
 Spaying and neutering also protect dogs from some serious health issues.
 The AVMA says spaying can protect against uterine infections and cancers such as breast, ovarian and cervical.
 For males, neutering helps protect against testicular cancer and enlarged prostate gland.
+Here’s why your dog can get hiccups.

 The social side of things

 Early socialization is important regardless of gender.
 Taking your pup to meet and socialize with other people and dogs in various environments helps ward off aggression, fear, and timidness later on.
-That's something to consider, Hof says, if neutering is delayed until later in life as dog parks, boarding facilities, and doggy daycares typically don't allow unaltered dogs.
+That’s something to consider, Hof says, if neutering is delayed until later in life as dog parks, boarding facilities, and doggy daycares typically don’t allow unaltered dogs.
+Here’s why dogs freak out during thunderstorms.

 Socialization has a significant impact on whether two dogs can live in the same house, regardless of the gender of the dog.
 Still, Riley says dogs of the opposite sex tend to get along better, especially if they live together.
+Check out these dog breeds that don’t shed as much.

 Nature of breeds

 As with any dog, behavior traits are derived from pet parenting, individual temperament, training, and socialization, but Riley says sometimes subtle differences are seen between the sexes in some breeds.
-"The females of guarding breeds such as the Rottweiler tend to be gentler while the females of the herding breeds like the Australian cattle dog are less skittish," Riley says.
+“The females of guarding breeds such as the Rottweiler tend to be gentler while the females of the herding breeds like the Australian cattle dog are less skittish,” Riley says.
+Here’s why dogs chase cats.